 The Retreat is an all-congregational event running one weekend in early spring, from Friday afternoon through Sunday morning at Walker Creek Ranch in West Marin.
-Its purpose is to provide an opportunity for church members to engage with each other away from our typical lives.
+Its purpose is to provide an opportunity for church members to engage with each other away from our regular lives.
 Typical programs include hikes, craft projects, music, and dancing as well as poetry readings and philosophical discussions.
 Help is needed for all kinds of activities including publicity, registration, scheduling of activities, providing workshops, etc. Consider sharing your talents in a session at the retreat!

 Chair: Thomas Ervin

-Our traditional Sunday service provides lots of opportunity for one-time or ongoing volunteer service.
+Our traditional Sunday service provides lots of opportunities for one-time or ongoing volunteering.
 Volunteers make the service work smoothly by, for example, assisting the minister, providing flowers and refreshments, greeting the attendees, and collecting the offering.
 Volunteers are always needed to help make our Sunday services a special time.
 Please contact the people listed below to sign up.

 The Worship Associates Committee ensures that the pulpit is filled 52 Sundays a year and sees that the service runs smoothly.
-The committee is responsible for finding outside speakers for several Sundays a month and for all summer services.
+The committee is responsible for finding outside speakers for 1-2 Sundays a month and for all summer services.
 WAs make sure the room is set up properly every Sunday, assist the speaker, provide information for the Order of Service, and conduct some non-sermon elements of the service from the pulpit, such as announcements and the offering.
 For outside speakers, WAs coordinate with the speaker on hymns and the flow of the various elements of the service.